chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Business Requirements Life cycle.md

 Each theme may encompass multiple business requirements that collectively contribute to achieving a specific business goal.

-The identification and prioritization of themes are crucial in guiding the development team to work on the most valuable and impactful features or improvements.
+The identification and prioritization of themes are crucial in guiding the development team to work on the most valuable and impactfull features or improvements.

 ## **Translating Business Needs to Technical Requirements:**